 Yonder-Eon was the spaceline that we always used between planets, in that system anyway.
 The complimentary meals were lousy, but they made up for it in entertainment.
 Live shows all the time on little stages every few rows or so.
 Not two weeks prior Marcy and I were holding hands and watching a guy juggle toy-sized robotic acrobats.
 The little figures would spin in the air and hang onto his fingers, pretending that their little electric lives would end if they fell.
 Marcy had laughed.
 One of the little bots cannonballed into her plastic cup of ginger ale, the splashes on her shirt just making her laugh louder.

-I flung myself into the tunnel Kipps had been pulled from.
-I dodged the sparks from everyone’s axes as I weaved my way through their work.
+I flung myself into the tunnel Kipps had been pulled from, dodging the sparks from everyone’s axes as I weaved my way through their work.
 Every time I saw a loop playing out behind a thin wall of fire I stopped to time it.
 Three seconds.
 No. Half a second.
 No. eleven seconds.
 No.

 “Guys!”
 I called out.
 “Stop a second, I mean stop for four seconds.
 Just stop!”
 They lowered their axes, making room for me to press my hands against the wall next to them without worrying about Hilcox taking my head off with his backswing.

 “What do you think you’re doing?”
-Hilcox said.
+Hilcox asked.